RydenButler/RydenButler.github.io/_pages/cv.md

 ======
 * Ph.D. in Political Science --- Washington University in St. Louis (2021)
 * M.A. in Statistics --- Washington University in St. Louis (2021)
-* M.A. in Political Science --- Washington University in St. Louis  (2017)
 * B.A., triple major in Economics, History, Political Science (*with honors*) --- University of Miami (2015)
     - *magna cum laud*
     - *Phi Beta Kappa*